 A new scientific, peer-reviewed paper, published in the journal British Birds, links the illegal killing of birds of prey with driven grouse moor management in the Dark Peak area of the Peak District National Park.

 Full citation: Melling, T., Thomas, M., Price, M. and Roos, S. (2018).
 Raptor persecution in the Peak District National Park.
 British Birds 111 (May): 275-290.

-Unfortunately we’re not permitted to publish the full paper (you’ll have to subscribe to British Birds to access it) but here is the abstract and a number of the figures:
+Unfortunately we’re not permitted to publish the full paper [UPDATE: paper now available at the foot of this blog] but here is the abstract and a number of the figures:

 The RSPB has published a blog about this research which is well worth a read – here.

 At the end of the RSPB blog, RSPB Investigator Mark Thomas writes: “It’s going to be interesting to see the response to our paper“.

 The response will be the same one we’ve seen to every other scientific paper linking illegal raptor persecution to driven grouse moor management (and there have been many):

 - Conservationists will be appalled (but not surprised);

 - The grouse shooting industry will either (a) ignore it or (b) try to undermine the credibility of the authors and the science;

 - The statutory authorities will either (a) ignore it or (b) they’ll acknowledge it and say raptor persecution ‘won’t be tolerated’ and then do nothing.